Ben F. Tennille: Business court activities outside of North Carolina

-In January 2007, he met with the co-chair of the South Carolina Bar's Task Force on Courts and the counsel to South Carolina's Chief Justice to discuss creating and operating business courts.
+Among other efforts, in January 2007, he met with the co-chair of the South Carolina Bar's Task Force on Courts and the counsel to South Carolina's Chief Justice to discuss creating and operating business courts.
 In 2008, he spoke to a committee studying creation of a business court in Mississippi.
 In December 2009, he made a presentation to the Business Impact Committee of the State Bar of Michigan's Judicial Crossroads Task Force.
 In 2012, he spoke to a gathering in Dubai regarding commercial courts in the middle east.

 Legal career

 Tennille was in private practice from 1971 to 1985, and was in-house counsel at Burlington Industries, Inc. from 1985 to 1995 (serving as a human resources director from 1993 to 1995).

 Publications

-Tennille has authored or co-authored a number of publications relating to business courts, in addition to authoring over 100 opinions while serving on the North Carolina Business Court.
+Tennille has authored or co-authored a number of publications relating to business courts, in addition to authoring over 100 legal opinions while serving on the North Carolina Business Court.